Beretta M1934: History and usage

-It was designed and purpose-built for the Italian armed forces.
-In the early 1930s, the Italian army was impressed by the Walther PP pistol.
-Beretta did not want to lose a big military contract to their German competitor and designed the M1934 for the Italian Army which accepted it in 1937.
+The Italian Army adoption was delayed for another year since the commission for the adoption of the new standard pistol was interested in an extra safety on the frame, as the Walther PP used.
+Once the commission realised that the extra safety was redundant and increased the price per unit, they opted to adopt the gun as initially proposed by the Beretta company.
+The first batch of 150,000 units was delivered between 1937 and 1938, soon followed by several others.

 This model was followed by the Beretta M1935, which was similar to the M1934 in most respects, except that it fired a .32 ACP (7.65 mm Browning) cartridge.

 Pistols made during the Fascist Era are marked with their year of manufacture in two forms: the conventional Julian date in Arabic numerals and the date in the Fascist Era in Roman numerals.
 The Fascist calendar commenced on 28 October 1922, so a pistol from 1937 may carry either "XV" or "XVI" as its Fascist year.
-Pistols taken by the armed forces usually exhibit acceptance marks stamped into the frame on the left just above the grip: "RE" (Regio Esercito) for the army, "RM" (Regia Marina) for the navy, or "RA" (Regia Aeronautica) for the Air Force, always in the form of an Eagle wearing a Royal Crown for the Royal air force.
+Pistols taken by the armed forces usually exhibit acceptance marks stamped into the frame on the left just above the grip: "RE" (Regio Esercito) for the army, "RM" (Regia Marina) for the navy, or "RA" (Regia Aeronautica) for the Air Force, in the form of an Eagle wearing a Royal Crown for the Royal air force.
 Police pistols may be marked "PS" (Pubblica Sicurezza).
 The Romanian military, at the time an Axis power, also purchased model 1934 (and 1935) pistols.
 The calibre marking appears as 9 mm Scurt (short in Romanian) rather than 9 mm Corto.
 Romanian Army M1934's differ from Italian M1934's in that the Romanian pistols use the Russian sight picture, where the Italian pistols use the standard sight picture used by Western armies.

 An M1934, serial number 606824, was used by Nathuram Godse in the 1948 assassination of Mahatma Gandhi.
-The pistol, manufactured in 1934, was carried by an officer during Italy's invasion of Abyssinia and subsequently taken by a British officer as a war trophy.
+The pistol, manufactured in 1937, was carried by an officer during Italy's invasion of Abyssinia and subsequently taken by a British officer as a war trophy.
 It is not known how it came to India, but Godse was given the unlicensed firearm by a co-conspirator.